joshmorgan1000/UTKH/README.md

 ## Applications to Physics <a href="#applications-to-physics"></a>

 By redefining phenomena like mass, energy, and gravity as emergent properties of resonance, UTKH bridges gaps between quantum mechanics, classical physics, and cosmology, providing a unified framework for understanding atomic elements, electrons, chemical bonds, and electricity.
-If these phenomena are considered manifestations of light flows and harmonic resonance, the gaps close between classical physics, chemistry, and electromagnetism as well as its implications for nuclear reactions, quantum mechanics, and large-scale cosmic phenomena under a single theoretical paradigm.
+If these phenomena are considered manifestations of light flows and harmonic resonance there are implications for nuclear reactions, quantum mechanics, and large-scale cosmic phenomena under a single theoretical paradigm.

 ### Nuclear Reactions: Fission and Fusion <a href="#nuclear-reactions-fission-and-fusion"></a>